by ProcureDeskLast Updated : Oct-07-2020

-It is designed for finance teams of growing companies between $1M to $20M in annual revenue who want to cut time spent processing invoices in half and reduce the invoice processing cost by up to 40%.
+If that’s the case, then you might just need a solution to cut your processing time in half.
+We made a step-by-step guide designed for finance teams of growing companies between $1M to $20M in annual revenue who want to cut time spent processing invoices in half and reduce the invoice processing cost by up to 40%.

-In fact, it is the same strategy used by our customers to cut their invoice processing time by more than half.
+It is the same strategy used by our customers to cut their invoice processing time by more than half.
 And some of them are processing up to 1000 invoices every month:

-If you want better cost control, get better spend visibility, and reduce the time spent on processing invoices, then THIS is the strategy for you.
+If you want better cost control, better spend visibility, and reduce the time spent on processing invoices, then THIS is the strategy for you.

 Then follow the step-by-step process below, to optimize your procure-to-pay process.